 “Kiril’s okay,” he gasps.
 “I delayed her.”
 (Him, too.
 He held her hand just like a father.
 Got the dart right in the fold of fabric—perfect.)

 (Kiril!
-Oh Kiril, oh Kiril, don't make me try to live without you!
-I hold onto walls to keep my feet though it hurts, it hurts, but it cannot hurt as much as Kiril dead.)
+Oh Kiril, oh Kiril, don’t make me try to live without you!
+I hold onto walls to keep my feet though it hurts, it hurts, but it can't hurt as much as Kiril dead.)

 No time to feel anything.
 I grab Tanjin by his withered arm and run from that place, then skid in my tracks as I hear tanks grinding through the woods straight for our last location.
 I haul Tanjin up a tree and cower in a bough before dropping onto the backside of a tank with him and clinging for dear life to the wet metal.
 Oh ghosts my dear dead ghosts please let the dark conceal us, let our dingy rags fade into the browned metal pressed against us, hide us save our lives!